Zytronium/aeroduel_backend/docs/API.md

   - INPUT: `{ planeId, userId, playerName }`
   - OUTPUT: `{ success, authToken, matchId }`

+- `POST /api/start-match` - Begins an Aeroduel match
+    - Updates the match in memory to be active and sends WebSocket updates to ESP32s and mobile apps
+    - Only the sever's front-end can make requests to this endpoint, and this is enforced
+    - INPUT: `{ serverToken }`
+    - OUTPUT: `{ success, endsAt }`

+- `POST /api/kick` - Kicks or disqualifies a plane from the match
+  - Called by the server app when a player hits the "kick" or "disqualify" button either while waiting for players to join or during the match
+  - Only the server's front-end can make requests to this endpoint, and this is enforced
+  - INPUT: `{ planeId, serverToken }`
+  - OUTPUT: `{ success }`

 - `POST /api/hit` - Registers a hit during the match
   - Called by the ESP32s when a plane is shot by another plane
   - Only the ESP32s should make requests to this endpoint, as enforced by the auth token
   - INPUT: `{ authToken, planeId, targetId }`
-  - OUTPUT: `success`
+  - OUTPUT: `{ success }`

 - `GET /api/planes` - List all online planes
     - Returns a list of all online planes, including if they have joined the current match and their current score if the match is ongoing
     - Anyone can make a request to this endpoint.
     - INPUT: none
-    - OUTPUT: `{ planes: [{ planeId, userId?, esp32Ip?, playerName?, registeredAt, hits, hitsTaken, isOnline, isJoined, isDisqualified }] }`
+    - OUTPUT: `[{ planeId, userId?, esp32Ip?, playerName?, registeredAt, hits, hitsTaken, isOnline, isJoined, isDisqualified }]`

 - `POST /api/fire` - Does not fire any shots and instead returns error 418: "I'm a Teapot"
     - This is a joke endpoint.
     - INPUT: `{ planeId, targetId }`
     - OUTPUT: `{ error: "I'm a server, not a fighter jet.
 You expect ME to fire at that plane?
 That's like asking a teapot to brew coffee!" }`

-- `POST /api/start-match` - Begins an Aeroduel match
-    - Updates the match in memory to be active and sends WebSocket updates to ESP32s and mobile apps
-    - Only the sever's front-end can make requests to this endpoint, and this is enforced
-    - INPUT: `{ serverToken }`
-    - OUTPUT: `{ success, endsAt }`

-## Possible Additional Future Endpoints
+### Possible Additional Future Endpoints
 - `GET /api/match/:id` - Get match details
 - `DELETE /api/match/:id` - Cancel/end match
 - `GET /api/match/:id/events` - Get match events such as hits